 If you do not increase the size of the paging file now, you can still increase it after installation.
-Refer to the Paragon TM System Administrator's Guide..
+Refer to "Increasing Default Paging File Size" on page 2-36 for information about how to do this.
+Refer to Chapter 12 the ParagonTM System Administrator's Guide for even more information.